mhackersu/mhackersu/README.md

 - University of North Texas (2012.08 ~ 2014.08) [B.A.A.S.
 Business Foundations, Full-time]
 - Collin County Community College (1998.08 ~ 1999.12) [A.S.
 Computer Science, Full-time]

-### About me
+### Professional Summary
-- 🔭 I’m currently working on building consumable Terraform modules for application and software development teams.
-- 🌱 I’m currently learning more about CrossPlane and the Terraform K8 provider.
+DevOps Engineer and developer advocate with hands-on SRE experience creating high-quality individual re-usable and dry code contributions, specifically IaC and CICD, for digital innovation, software engineering, and application development teams.

 <!--
 **mhackersu/mhackersu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.